 One of the most revolutionary aspects of the Internet and technology was the dismantling, decentralization, or destruction of the old guard and former concentrations of power and influence.

-It still is quite remarkable to think about what Airbnb has done to the traditional hotel industry, what Uber has done to taxis, what Netflix has done to theaters and Hollywood, or what Amazon and ebooks has done to the publishing industry.
-They not only changed the game for the industry, but for millions of customers or users around the world.
+It still is quite remarkable to think about what Airbnb has done to the traditional hotel industry, what Uber has done to taxis, what Netflix has done to theaters and Hollywood, or what Amazon and ebooks have done to the publishing industry.
+They not only changed the game for the industry but for millions of customers or users around the world.

 Today there are Instagram influencers who have larger followings than some Hollywood celebrities.
 Breaking news no longer comes just from the New York Times or Washington Post, but from Twitter or from hundreds of high-quality investigative journalists publishing independently on WordPress.

 High-quality education can be found in places like Coursera or the Great Courses, without having to leave home.
-There is an almost countless number of cases of shifting power dynamics thanks to the world wide web.
+There are almost countless cases of shifting power dynamics thanks to the world wide web.
 Anyone, around the world, can create content and deliver it straight to consumers, or build businesses without the need for investors or huge outlays of capital.